-Designers and the public opinion should realise that upcycling is a wonderful way to turn waste into outstanding artistry that is not only stylish and functional but also contributes to saving the environment.
+Designers and the public opinion should realize that upcycling is a wonderful way to turn waste into outstanding artistry that is not only stylish and functional but also contributes to saving the environment.

-There’s another aspect about upcycling that hasn’t been mentioned.
-Beside environmental benefits, upcycling also stimulates jobs and enhances individuals’ living conditions.
+There’s another aspect of upcycling that hasn’t been mentioned.
+Besides environmental benefits, upcycling also stimulates jobs and enhances individuals’ living conditions.
 Locals are motivated to participate in upcycling ventures, like in India.
-Participants, often craftsmen and skilled workers, utilise discarded materials/objects and turn them into amazing upcycle products designed by well known designers.
+Participants, often craftsmen and skilled workers, utilize discarded materials/objects and turn them into amazing upcycle products designed by well-known designers.
 This way trash turns into treasures.

 Tour | Photo © FontanaArte